ThinkUpLLC/ThinkUp/tests/README.md

 ## Running Tests

 First, configure your test environment.

-Copy `tests/config.tests.sample.inc.php` to `tests/config.tests.inc.php` and set the appropriate values.
+Copy `tests/config.tests.sample.inc.php` to `tests/config.tests.inc.php` and
+set the appropriate values.
 You will need a clean, empty database to run your tests.
 By default, name it `thinkup_tests` and set the `$TEST_DATABASE` config variable to that name.

+In `webapp/config.inc.php`, in the DEVELOPER CONFIG section, set the name of your tests database, and the username and password to access it.
+This database name should match the one you just set in `tests/config.tests.inc.php`.

 ### Test Assumptions